Intercoin/SalesContract/README.md

 * deploy contract (through <a target="_blank" href="https://github.com/Intercoin/IntercoinContract">intercoin factory mechanism</a> )
 * transfer to contract some `sellingToken`
-* now any user which send eth to contract will be able to get `sellingToken` back
+* now any user which send eth to contract will be able to get `sellingToken` back, until `ednTime` expired or contract have enough token to return back.
 * if owner will add user to group (calling method <a href="#setgroup">setGroup</a>) and group will reach threshold, then all users's group will get some bonus tokens
 * Additionally if user get tokens without group and then will become an any group member. all contributed tokens will be a part of group and will increase group bonus

 ## How bonuses work
-We create contract than will be send addition tokens for group of people which contributed more some thresholds.
-For example: after 10 ETH - 10% <br>
+We create contract that will be send addition tokens for group of people which contributed more than thresholds.
+For example: <br>
+after 10 ETH - 10% <br>
 after 25 ETH - 20% <br>
 after 50 ETH - 50% <br>